 The Disadvantages of Using CBD with Other Drugs

-Long-term users of antiepileptic drugs are at a higher risk for developing liver disease, and if their levels always stay up, then it could lead to irreversible liver damage!
+Such a drug interaction was found risky since long-term users of antiepileptic drugs are at a higher risk for developing liver disease.
+So, elevated levels could lead to irreversible liver damage6.

-The same goes for strong painkillers like codeine and oxycodone[vi].
+The same effects were observed with strong painkillers like codeine and oxycodone.
 While CBD helps them stay longer in the system and prolong their pain-killing effects, it also increases the risk of developing adverse side effects from these drugs like constipation, drowsiness, vomiting, nausea, and even liver disease.

 CBD can increase the efficacy of many commonly used medications.
-While this can obviously be a good thing, it can also be a problem because it leads to a higher concentration of the medication in the blood.
-A higher concentration of the medication will increase the chances of adverse side effects from a drug as well as potentially be harmful to your liver.
+While this can obviously be a positive effect, it can also be a problem leading to a higher concentration of the medication in the blood.
+This may increase the chances of adverse side effects from a drug and harm the liver.

-But not all interactions between CBD and other drugs are bad.
-CBD can beneficially interact with other drug as well.
+But not all interactions between CBD and other drugs are negative.
+CBD can beneficially interact with certain drug as well.

 The Advantages of Using CBD with Other Drugs

 CBD may enhance another drug’s effects to the point that the user will be able to decrease the dosage of the other drug.
 One example of this is with epilepsy medication.

 For some people, combining CBD with their daily epilepsy medication allows them to decrease the daily dose of their medicine.
 This can be a breakthrough as a smaller dose of any medication can make the patient feel liberated from possible adverse side effects they were experiencing from high doses of medication.